ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 # Greatest-Version Searches

-Users often wish to search for the "most recent" version, or the greatest version, of a label.
-Unlike searches for a specific version, label owners regularly verify that the greatest version is correctly represented in the log.
-This enables a simpler, more efficient approach to searching.
+Clients can search the log for a label's "most recent" version, or a label's greatest version.
+Label owners MUST regularly verify that their most recent version is correctly represented in the log.

 {{reasonable-monitoring-window}} and {{distinguished-log-entries}} define the concept of a distinguished log entry, which is any log entry that label owners